RiverGlide/CukeSalad/README.md

 this example, we need to explain how the `CalculatingIndividual` _role_ works...

 ## Create Roles

+Remember the step `Given I am a Calculating Individual`?

 We explain a _role_ by creating a new file called `features/lib/roles/calculating_individual.rb`